 The spinach and hash browns need to be thawed before you make the salmon cakes, so either put them in the fridge the night before, or thaw them on the countertop a few hours before you plan to cook.

-Make sure you do a good job of squeezing the water out of the salmon and the spinach so that the salmon cakes don't fall apart while they're cooking.
+Make sure you do a good job of squeezing the water out of the salmon and the spinach so that the patties don't fall apart while they're cooking.

-Easy Canned Salmon Patties
+Easy Salmon Patties